 This partnership left room for possible future collaborations and some flexibility in running the project, to allow as large a space as possible for collaboration at a grass-roots level and to adjust the project as it unfolded.

-The SHAPERS project is co-funded by the European Union Creative Europe Programme, from 2016 to 2018.
-It was initiated and implemented by Ex Nihilo.
+The SHAPERS project was co-funded by the European Union Creative Europe Programme, from 2016 to 2018.
+It was initiated and implemented by the Ex Nihilo company.

 TRAINING THROUGH THE CREATION OF A DANCE PERFORMANCE